albertabello/MScDoc/Thesis/README.txt

+This thesis collects the work realized at Comnet deparment around WebRTC technology.
+Some packages contain extra libraries for the composition of this thesis.

 aaltologo.sty -- A LaTeX package for creating Aalto University logos

 See the accompanying documentation in aaltologo.pdf for a user manual.
 Read the file